Lillian Smith (author): Personal life and career

 During her time at the family camp, Lillian Smith began a lifelong relationship with one of the camp's school counselors, Paula Snelling, of Pinehurst, Georgia.
 The two remained closeted as a lesbian couple for the rest of their lives, as their correspondence has shown.
 Smith never addressed her sexuality openly.
 However, some of her literature's characters were lesbians.
 At that time, homosexuality was viewed even more negatively in Southern society than desegregation.

 Smith and Snelling began publishing a small quarterly literary magazine, Pseudopodia, in 1936.
 The magazine encouraged writers, Black or White, to offer honest assessments of modern Southern life and to work for social and economic reform; it criticized those who ignored the Old South's poverty and racial injustice.
 It quickly gained regional fame as a forum for liberal thought, undergoing two name changes to reflect its expanding scope.
 In 1937 it became the North Georgia Review, and in 1942, the title was changed to its final form, South Today.
 South Today ceased publication in 1945.
-(All issues of Pseudopodia/North Georgia Review/South Today are available online through the Archives Online of Piedmont College Library in Demorest, Georgia.)
+(All issues of Pseudopodia/North Georgia Review/South Today are available online through the Archives Online of Piedmont University Library in Demorest, Georgia.)

 In 1944, Smith published the bestselling novel Strange Fruit, which dealt with the then-forbidden and controversial theme of interracial romance.
 The title was originally Jordan is so Chilly, with Smith later changing the title to Strange Fruit.
 In her autobiography, singer Billie Holiday wrote that Smith chose to name the book after her song "Strange Fruit", which is about lynching, although Smith maintained that the book's title referred to the "damaged, twisted people (both black and white) who are the products or results of our racist culture."
 After the book's release, it was banned in Boston and Detroit for "lewdness" and crude language.
 Strange Fruit was also forbidden to be mailed through the United States Postal System.
 The ban against the book was eventually lifted by President Franklin D. Roosevelt after his wife Eleanor requested it of him.

 In 1949, Smith wrote the book Killers of the Dream, a collection of essays that attempted to identify, challenge and dismantle the Old South's racist traditions, customs and beliefs, warning that racial segregation corrupted the soul.
 She also emphasized the negative implications on the minds of women and children.
 Written in a confessional and autobiographical style that was highly critical of Southern moderates, it was largely ignored by critics of the time.